rifqimuhamad/PortoQI/README.md

 php artisan key:generate
 ```

-Run the project with the command
+Run the project with two commands
+note(both must be run both so that laravel and vite run because css and js are called using vite reducing display bugs.)

 ```
 php artisan serve
+npm run dev
 ```

 Please open at <code>http://127.0.0.1:8000</code>